Lucifer Season 5 Release Date | Cast, trailer, storyline, #savelucifer - Mash Viral

 Tom Ellis and Lauren German would likely repeat their roles as Lucifer Morningstar and Detective Chloe Decker.

+Dennis Haysbert was also confirmed as the great boss of the Almighty and Lucifer, who was voiced by author Neil Gaiman in season 3.
+Gaiman wrote the graphic novels on which the show is based.

-Kevin Alejandro could also be back as Detective Dan Espinoza, alongside Lesley-Ann Brandt as Mazikeen, Aimee Garcia as Ella Lopez, and Rachael Harris as Dr. Linda Martin among others.
+Kevin Alejandro could be back as Detective Dan Espinoza, alongside Lesley-Ann Brandt as Mazikeen, Aimee Garcia as Ella Lopez and Rachael Harris as Dr. Linda Martin among others.

 Inbar Lavi in Lucifer Season 4 First Look (Netflix)